NuevoFoundation/workshops/content/english/datastruct/Arraylist/_index.md

 ![listhead](../img/listhead.png)
 <hr>

 Now that the customer has access to all the items on the menu, it’s time for them to place their order.
 A customer may want to add an item to their order, remove an item, change an item, or access an item.
-After finalizing the order, you want to return a receipt of the # of items that the customer ordered as well as each item in a list for the customer to checkout.
-We will accomplish all these feats utilizing an arraylist.
+After finalizing the order, you want to return a receipt of the number of items that the customer ordered as well as each item in a list for the customer to checkout.
+We will accomplish all these feats utilizing an `ArrayList`.

 ![listgoals](../img/listgoals.png)